IowaDave/Slow-That-Uno-Down/README.md

 NOTE TO BEGINNERS:

->The Arduino IDE provides your code with pre-defined variable names for 87 different "registers" inside the memory of the ATmega328P microcontroller.
+>The Arduino IDE provides your code with pre-defined variable names for 87 different "registers" inside the memory of a '328.

->By the way, this article will abbreviate ATmega328P as '328.

 >Each register occupies one byte of memory, meaning it holds eight bits.
 Each bit is like a switch that turns things on and off inside the microcontroller.